 Can the OBD system be repaired, deactivated, or modified?
 [Back to Top]

-The rule of thumb when it comes to emissions-related vehicle repair is that any modification that changes the vehicle from a certified configuration to a non-certified configuration is considered tampering: this applies to both vehicle owners and repair facilities and is therefore a Federal offense.
+The rule of thumb when it comes to emissions-related vehicle repair is that any modification that changes the vehicle from a certified configuration to a non-certified configuration is considered tampering: this applies to both vehicle owners and repair facilities and is, therefore, a Federal offense.
 Replacing a catalyst with a straight pipe is one traditional example of tampering.
 Likewise, overriding the OBDII system through the use of high-tech defeat devices, non-certified computer chips, etc., would also be considered tampering.
-The OBDII system may, however be repaired back to its original certified configuration with certified "performance chips" or appropriate aftermarket parts.
+The OBDII system may, however, be repaired back to its original certified configuration with certified "performance chips" or appropriate aftermarket parts.

 Is the On-board Diagnostic system covered under warranty?
 [Back to Top]

 Federal law requires that the emission control systems on 1995 and newer model year vehicles be warranted for 2 years or 24,000 miles.
 Many automakers provide extended warranty coverage beyond what is currently required by federal law.
 The Federal Clean Air Act requires that catalytic converters and Onboard Diagnostic devices on 1995 and newer vehicles be warranted for a minimum of 8 years or 80,000 miles.
 If you have questions, contact the automobile dealer or the vehicle manufacturer.
-Manufacturer contact information and warranty information can be found insider your vehicle owner's manual.
+Manufacturer contact information and warranty information can be found inside your vehicle owner's manual.

 I have noticed vehicles on the road with excessive smoke coming from their exhaust system.
 How can I report a smoking vehicle?
 [Back to Top]

 If you see a car, truck, or bus anywhere in North Carolina with dirty smoke coming from its exhaust for more than 10 consecutive seconds, write down the license number, date, time, and location you saw the smoking vehicle.